ybouzekri/scoreplay-test-api/README.md

 - Adding metrics with prom or open telemetry to monitor the system and how it behaves
 - Dockerise the app
 - Add readiness and liveness endpoints in case of a kubernetes deploy
+- We can add FindByIDs for tags to replace [this part](https://github.com/ybouzekri/scoreplay-test-api/blob/master/internal/business/usecases/create_media.go#L35)